LightBender/SecureD/README.md

 ## Design Philosophy

+- SecureD does not present a menu of options by default.
+This is because the dizzying array of options presented to developers by other cryptography libraries creates confusion about what they should actually be using 95% of the time.
+SecureD presents sensible defaults that should be used in 95% of implementations.
+However, a selection of options is available under the extended API's should a situation arise where such flexibility is required.
+- SecureD reserves the right to change which algorithms and defaults it presents should significant weaknesses be found.
+If such change is required, this will trigger an increase of the major version number.
+- SecureD takes a situational approach to it's construction.
+Identify a situation then apply best practices to implement with a solution.
+Situations that SecureD supports are:
+  - Data Integrity
+  - Data Storage
+  - Message Authentication
+  - Key Derivation (Both PKI and KDF based)

 ### Developer-Friendly Misuse-Resistant API
-One of the largest problems with most cryptography libraries available today is that their API's practically encourage broken implementations.
+One of the largest problems with most cryptography libraries available today is that their convoluted API's actively encourage broken implementations.
+SecureD aims to provide a simple API that exposes a reasonable amount of choice.

-### Focus on Data Storage
+### Focus on Non Transport-Layer Usages
-The primary intended use case for this library is for long-term data storage.
-It is not intended to be used as an SSL or streaming communications cryptography library.
+SecureD is designed to support a wide-variety of uses.
+However, SecureD is explicitly NOT intended to be used as a transport-layer security API.
+Implementing transport security protocols is a complex task that involves multiple layers of defenses.
+If you need such services please use TLS instead.

 ### Safe by Design
 Use only safe algorithms with safe modes.
 Make conservative choices in the implementation.

-### Do no re-implement Cryptography Algorithms
+### Do no Re-implement Cryptography Algorithms
 Use industry standard libraries instead.
 SecureD is based on OpenSSL.
+Botan support was removed in V2 of SecureD due to the extensiveness of the rewrite that SecureD underwent.
+If someone is willing to update with new implementations they will be considered for inclusion.

 ### Minimal Code
 Keep the code to a minimum.
-This ensures high-maintainability and eases understanding of the code.
+This ensures high-maintainability and facilitates understanding of the code.

 ### Unittesting
 All API's are unittested using D's built in unittests.
 Any developer can verify the implementation with a simple 'dub test' command.
 This ensures that the library will perform as advertised.

 ## Algorithms

-- HASH:				SHA2-384
-- HMAC:				SHA2-384
+- Hash + HMAC:
-- KDF:				PBKDF2 (HMAC/SHA2-384)
+  - SHA2: 224, 256, 384, 512, 512/224, 512/256
+  - SHA3: 224, 256, 384, 512
-- AE Symmetric: 	AES-256-CTR-HMAC384
+- Symmetric:
+  - Algorithms: AES (128/192/256), ChaCha20
+  - Stream Modes: GCM, CTR, Poly1305 (ChaCha20 only)
+  - Block Modes: OFB, CFB, CBC (PKCS7 Padding Only)
+- KDF:              PBKDF2, HKDF, SCrypt
-- Asymmetric:		ECC-P384 (Key Derivation + Sign/Verify with SHA2-384)
+- Asymmetric:       ECC: P256, P384, P521 - (Key Derivation + Sign/Verify with SHA2-384 or SHA2-256)
-- Asymmetric:		RSA-AES-256-CTR Seal/Open, RSA only Encrypt/Decrypt and RSA only Sign/Verify
+- Asymmetric:       RSA-AES Seal/Open, RSA Encrypt/Decrypt, and RSA Sign/Verify
 - RNG:              System RNG on POSIX and Windows
-- OTHER: 			Constant Time Equality
+- Other:            Constant Time Equality

-## Why these Algorithms?
+## Versioning

-SHA2-384 is as fast as SHA2-512 but it's truncated design serves as an effective defense against length extensions attacks.

-AES-256-CTR is an alternative for GCM that offers greater security for cold-stored data when paired with a strong HMAC.
-GCM use a 96-bit authentication tag where the HMAC tag is a full 384 bits.
+SecureD follows SemVer.
+This means that the API surface and cryptographic implementations may be different between major versions.
+Minor and Point versions are cryptographically compatible.
+Minor versions may add new cryptographic algorithms to existing capabilities.
+Newer versions will provide an upgrade path from older versions where feasible.

+SecureD is built against OpenSSL 1.1.1 or greater.

 ## Examples